Maelstromeous/bolt-thumbnail-warmer/README.md

 # Bolt Thumbnail Cache / Warmer Extension

+This extension is a work in progress.
+DO **NOT** use in production!

 ## Usage

 Edit your `contenttypes.yml` file on any `image` type using the below as a guide: